Michael Lamb (psychologist): Divorce and parental separation

+Fostering and adoption

+Lamb has served as an expert witness in court cases challenging prohibitions against fostering or adoption of children by individuals with same-sex sexual orientations.
+Lamb's testimony about the importance of parent-child relationships, regardless of family structure, played a crucial role in U.S. litigation on same-sex marriage, including cases considered by the U.S. Supreme Court in 2014.

 In 2010 Michael Lamb was to testify in the Perry v.
 Schwarzenegger trial which challenged the constitutionality of California Proposition 8 against same-sex marriage.
 Lamb testified that children do not require a male and a female parent to have a stable and healthy life growing up.
 Lamb stressed that childhood adjustment relied more on the relationships between the parents and the relationships the child has with their parents.
-While under question by lawyer David H. Thompson, who worked for the Proposition 8 campaign, Lamb had to admit that he was a member of the ACLU, the National Organization for Women, the NAACP, Amnesty International and the Nature Conservancy.
-Thompson called Lamb a "committed liberal."
-According to the United States District Court for the Northern District of California as the education and experience of each expert show, plaintiffs' experts were amply qualified to offer opinion testimony on the subjects identified.
-Moreover, the experts' demeanor and responsiveness showed their comfort with the subjects of their expertise.
-For those reasons, the court finds that each of plaintiffs' proffered experts offered credible opinion testimony on the subjects identified.

 According to trial court in Howard v.
 Arkansas case in 2004, of the eight expert witnesses testifying at trial, "[t]he most outstanding of the expert witnesses was Dr. Michael Lamb."
 The trial court explained: "Without a single note to refer to and without any hint of animus or bias, for or against any of the parties, Dr. Lamb succinctly provided full and complete responses to every single question put to him by all counsel and was very frank in responding to inquiries from the court.
 Of all of the trials in which the court has participated, whether as a member of the bench or of the bar, Dr. Lamb may have been the best example of what an expert witness is supposed to do in a trial, simply provide data to the trier of fact so that the trier of fact can make an informed, impartial decision."

-Shared parenting

-Lamb has done extensive research on shared parenting after divorce.
-He has stated that hundreds of papers show a higher risk of maladjustment in children when parents have separated and that maintaining a relationship with both parents minimizes the risk and the bad effects of parental separation.
+Non-traditional family structures

+Lamb has undertaken significant research on non-traditional families, including same-sex parents.
+His work has greatly influenced legal decisions addressing same-sex parenting in various US states.

+Childcare and its effects

+Lamb's research considered the effects of childcare on young children's social, emotional, and cognitive development.
+In collaboration with Philip Hwang, Lamb conducted a pioneering longitudinal study examining the effects of different childcare patterns on Swedish children's development.
+This research highlighted the importance of childcare quality and the role it plays in shaping children's well-being, regardless of family structure.
+The research helped shape practices in childcare settings, both at home and in institutions.

+Child abuse and neglect

+With his late wife, Kathy Sternberg, and other colleagues, Lamb published several papers designed to tease apart the effects of physical child abuse from the effects of poverty and other family stresses.
+This research was distinguished by the reliance on data and reports from a variety of sources, including the parents, professionals, and the children themselves.